Unparalleled legal guidance From A Compassionate, Dedicated Attorney Who Truly Cares About The Well-being Of Her Clients

 • The award of other marital assets

-To learn more about how spousal maintenance is established and to find out how the law applies to your case, seek experienced legal counsel.
+To learn more about how spousal maintenance is established and find out how the law applies to your case, seek experienced legal counsel.

-Strong Advocacy for Alimony Issues in Minnesota
+Strong Advocacy For Alimony Issues In Minnesota

 To learn more about this sometimes complex area of divorce, call the Law Office of Barbara J. Gislason at 763-220-2983 or email the firm to arrange a consultation with an experienced Anoka County spousal maintenance attorney.